 When filling in your reason of travel, we recommend putting leisure/tourist as otherwise you may get all your bags checked and may be charged an import tax.

 PAP airport is a very hectic place.
 Try to stay calm and ignore anyone who approaches you to help.
 Do not give your bag to anyone to carry for you as they will possibly charge heavily once you are outside.
-Go straight through to the main exit doors and look out for Evel Romain who will be holding up a sign with your name.
-He will drive you to the hotel but if there are several participants arriving at similar times he might ask you to wait there, so he can collect someone else.
-The trip costs $35 US per person.
+Go straight through to the main exit doors and look out for someone who will be holding up a sign with your name.
+They will drive you to the domestic airport next door but if there are several participants arriving at similar times they might ask you to wait there, so they can collect someone else.

 On the Streets

 When walking through the city, be mindful of the poorly paved roads, holes and gravel everywhere.
 Especially at night.

 Please be aware that this is a country of great poverty and inequalities and don’t offend people by insensitive behaviour as in waving your possessions around.
 Parading your phones, photographic equipment or laptops publicly could be dangerous.
 Be discreet about it and never film or record anything anywhere without prior permission.
 To get permission you are likely to have to pay a little cash especially during the carnival.
 We always recommend teaming up with one of the local artists to collaborate on the organisation/realization of your project but be aware they will often require payment.